 Iraq's oil production grew swiftly from first discoveries in 1927, developed by the precursors to today's IOCs such as Anglo-Iranian, Shell, Mobil and Standard Oil of New Jersey.
-All major discoveries were around southern Basra, including Rumaila in 1953 and West Qurna field in 1973 (US Energy Information Administration, 2016).
+All major discoveries were around Shiite-majority southern Basra, including Rumaila in 1953 and West Qurna field in 1973 (US Energy Information Administration, 2016).
 While Iraq does not produce any metal commodities, its mining sector output consists of industrial minerals such as bentonite, cement, clay, gypsum, limestone, nitrogen and phosphate fertilizers, phosphate rock, salt, sand and gravel, silica sand, and sulphur.
 The Iraq Geological Survey (Geosurv-Iraq) has long promoted investment in 12 industrial mineral projects, including mining and processing plants for phosphates, sodium sulphate, alumina, calcium carbonate and others (US Geological Service, 2015).
-However, no bids have been made, due to the deposits being situated in unstable regions.
 The Kurdistan Regional Government (KRG) has also issued a general mining vision on its website, albeit with little detail (KRG Ministry of Natural Resources, 2015).

 Iraq's five southern super-giant fields1 hold 80bn of the 91bn barrels reserves covered by production contract2 (Iraqi Economists, 2016).
-Northern regions of Iraq (around Kirkuk, Mosul, and Khanaqin) are estimated to hold only 17% of proven national oil reserves, estimated at 143bn barrels at end-2015 (US Energy Information Administration, 2016).
-Ranked fifth in the world, Iraq held 18% of the Middle East's and 9% of the world's oil reserves (US Energy Information Administration, 2016) (US Geological Service, 2015) (Hannam & Partners, 2015).
+Northern Sunni-majority regions of Iraq (around Kirkuk, Mosul, and Khanaqin) are estimated to hold only 17% of proven national oil reserves, estimated at 143bn barrels at end-2015 (US Energy Information Administration, 2016).
+Ranked fifth in the world, Iraq held 18% of the Middle East's and 9% of the world's oil reserves (US Energy Information Administration, 2016).
+(US Geological Service, 2015) (Hannam & Partners, 2015).
 The Rumaila and West Qurna fields together hold more proven oil reserves than the entire United States.
 All of Iraq's production is onshore, with the majority at shallow depths of 10,000ft and some 30%-40% within the 2000-5000ft range, and Iraq boasts one of the world's highest exploration success rates at 2/3, compared to a global average of 1/10 (US Energy Information Administration, 2016) (Hannam & Partners, 2015).
-Iraq holds the world's 12th largest natural gas reserves at 112 tcf, three quarters of which are associated with oil in the south (Hannam & Partners, 2015).
-However, limited gas infrastructure has constrained gas-focused exploration and Iraq ranked as the world's fourth-largest gas flaring country in 2014 (US Energy Information Administration, 2016).
+Iraq holds the world's 12th largest natural gas reserves at 112 tcf, three quarters of which are associated with oil in the south (Hannam &

-$^{\rm 1}$ Defined as holding reserves of over 5bn barrels of crude oil.
+1 Defined as holding reserves of over 5bn barrels of crude oil.

-&lt;sup>2 As of January 2016.
+2 As of January 2016.